Cloud Provider Architecture

 1. Adapter Pattern

-Purpose: Convert between backend’s domain types and cloud provider’s generic types.
+Used By: Backend adapters Purpose: Convert between backend’s domain types and cloud provider’s generic types.
+Example:- Clean separation of concerns

 - Type safety in backend